 All students who wish to be considered for departmental fellowship, or additional financial assistance in the form of loans, must fill out the FAFSA by March 1 for the following academic year.
-Contact the Financial Aid Office for details (202-885-6100, located in the Hamilton building).
+Contact the Financial Aid Office for details.

-International students are subject to federal regulations and, therefore, should contact International Student Services for information.
+International students are subject to federal regulations and, therefore, should contact International Student and Scholar Services for information.

 Undergraduate Awards and Scholarships in PhilosophyHarold J. and Ruth Pearson Prize